Hank Aaron, baseball legend who became voice for civil rights, dies at 86

 In addition to his 755 home runs, Aaron was baseball’s career leader in RBI (2,297), total bases (6,856) and extra-base hits (1,477).
 His 3,771 hits are the third most in history, after Pete Rose and Ty Cobb, and he was named to the all-star team every year between 1955 and 1975.

 His first marriage, to Barbara Lucas, ended in divorce.
 In 1973, he married Billye Williams.
-Complete information on survivors was not immediately available.
+Besides his wife, survivors include four children from his first marriage; a stepdaughter, whom he adopted; and several grandchildren and great-grandchildren.

 Three decades after he retired, the spotlight found Aaron again when Bonds, the San Francisco slugger, was approaching his record of 755 home runs.
 When Bonds hit his 756th homer against the Washington Nationals’ Mike Bacsik on Aug.
 7, 2007, a congratulatory video message from Aaron was played on the scoreboard in San Francisco.